 A native of Rochester, New York, Cestero received a Bachelor of Science in Public Policy Analysis from Cornell University, and earned a Master’s Degree in Urban Planning from the University of Illinois at Urbana-Champaign.

 As Chief Housing Officer, Katz oversees the Department of Housing Preservation and Development, the New York City Housing Authority, the Housing Development Corporation, the Mayor’s Office of Housing Recovery Operations and the Mayor’s Office to Protect Tenants.
 Katz most recently served as executive director of the research nonprofit Citizens Housing and Planning Council, where she led a policy and research agenda on topics ranging from basement apartment conversions to equitable code enforcement to resident decision-making at NYCHA.
 She previously served for over ten years at HPD, most recently as the associate commissioner for New Construction, where she oversaw the creation of affordable and special needs housing.
 Katz held a variety of roles at HPD, including as assistant commissioner of Special Needs Housing, senior adviser to the commissioner, and assistant commissioner for Preservation Finance.
 Katz holds a BA in Urban Geography from McGill University and a Masters in City Planning from MIT.

 Our ticket platform includes transaction fees.
 Your decision to cover the transaction fee is an additional, generous contribution to our organization, and we understand if you wish to opt out.
-To opt out at point of sale, please click "Edit" and uncheck the "Yes, cover the fees" box.
+To opt out at point of sale, please click “Edit” and slide the scale to 0%.

 For Echeck/ACH, deselect the option to cover donor fees and there will be a 0.8%/$25 max charge.